1979 One for Pops and His Family

 The key to the Pirates’ three-game win streak to end the World Series was the Orioles’ inability to hit.
 While the Pirates were living up to their vaunted Lumber Company image—hitting .323Five different Pittsburgh players had at least ten hits for the Series—and a sixth, Bill Madlock, collected nine. overall for the series—the Orioles were the antithetic Slumber Company, scoring just twice over their final three games.
 Eddie Murray epitomized the Orioles’ untimely sleepwalking at the plate by going hitless in his final 21 Series at-bats.

-Stargell’s four hits in Game Seven capped a thunderous postseason in which the Pirate family sire hit .415 (17-for-41) with six doubles, five home runs and 13 RBIs.
+Stargell’s four hits in Game Seven capped a thunderous postseason in which the Pittsburgh family sire hit .415 (17-for-41) with six doubles, five home runs and 13 RBIs.
 In the months to follow, Stargell would win enough accolades to fill his own cap with Stargell Stars many times over.
 He became the only player in major league history to win Most Valuable Player awards for the regular season, league championship series and World Series, while Sports Illustrated bestowed Stargell with its esteemed Sportsman of the Year Award—sharing the honors with the equally affecting Terry Bradshaw, the quarterback whose Three Rivers Stadium co-tenant Steelers were on their way to winning their fourth Super Bowl in six years.

 The 1979 World Series would provide the last hurrah for Stargell.
 Age and injuries would finally and quickly catch up with him, first to part-time status in 1980 and then as bench material in 1981-82.

 As popular a retiree as he was an active player, Stargell got his just due in bronze with a sculpture in his honor to help inaugurate Pittsburgh’s PNC Park in April 2001.
 Stargell would never see his likeness; battling kidney problems, he died a day before the sculpture was unveiled.
-There is no doubt, however, that Stargell’s upbeat spirit and the uplift he gave the 1979 Pirates remains very much alive within the hearts of Pirate fans everywhere.
+There is no doubt, however, that Stargell’s upbeat spirit and the uplift he gave the 1979 Pirates remains very much alive within the hearts of Bucs fans everywhere.

 Forward to 1980: Finally Philly After nearly a century of trying, the Philadelphia Phillies finally reach the championship podium.